leopoldgerber/portfolio-EN/3 - Report Automation Script/README.md

 - Report automation

 ### - NOTE -
+The project contains 4 scripts, each of which performs its individual assembly at different reporting times (weekly and monthly).
+All external queries are written individually according to the tasks of the report.
+The directory contains 2 shortened queries.
 Due to commercial confidentiality, the data has been changed and key points have been removed.
 The reduction does not affect the skills shown.

 <br>